-Acquisitions during the first three months of 2008:
+Acquisitions during the first six months of 2008:

-In February, 2008, we purchased Kindred Hospital; Corpus Christi, an unaffiliated long-term acute care hospital located in Corpus Christi, Texas for a total purchase price of \$8.1 million.
-We paid \$4.8 million in cash and assumed \$3.3 million of third-party mortgage debt that is non-recourse to us.
+In February, 2008, we purchased Kindred Hospital, Corpus Christi, an unaffiliated long-term sub-acute care hospital located in Corpus Christi, Texas for a total purchase price of \$8.1 million.
+We paid \$4.7 million in cash and assumed \$3.4 million of third-party mortgage debt that is non-recourse to us.
 The lease payments on this facility are unconditionally guaranteed by Kindred Healthcare, Inc. until its scheduled expiration in June, 2019.
 The proforma effect of this acquisition did not have a material impact on our results of operations.
+The purchase price of this property was allocated to net tangible and identified intangible assets acquired based on fair value indications.
+Intangible assets include amounts representing the value of the tenant relationship and the in-place lease at the time of acquisition.

-Dispositions during the first three months of 2007:
+Dispositions during the first six months of 2007: